glhd/special/README.md

     </a>
 </div>

-# Guidepost
+# “Special” Enums

-Guidepost is a utility library for Laravel that makes it easy to quickly reference specific models in the database from your code.
+**Special** is a utility library for Laravel that makes it possible to use Eloquent model-backed enums.
+Some database models are just… special…

 ## Installation